FIMI X8 Mini : full review

 Among the automatic flight modes offered by the application are :

-There is also the automatic return function (Return To Home) which equips most of the drones on the market and which allows the drone to return to its starting point on demand via its dedicated button, if the battery is low or in the event of loss of connection with the remote.
+There’s also the automatic return function(Return To Home) found on most drones on the market, enabling the drone to return to its starting point on demand via its dedicated button, if the battery is low or if the connection to the remote control is lost.

 The FIMI X8 Mini features real-time GPS tracking with a triple GNSS module that connects to the GPS, GLONASS and BeiDou satellite system for much wider coverage and the ability to track the drone on your smartphone with greater accuracy.
 This system also allows the drone to be more stable in flight and fly autonomously via its intelligent flight modes.